tilo/smarter_csv/docs/header_transformations.md

 ## CSV Files without Headers

 If you have CSV files without headers, it is important to set `headers_in_file: false`, otherwise you'll lose the first data line in your file.
 You then have to provide `user_provided_headers`, which takes an array of either symbols or strings.
+Versions >1.13 now automatically set `headers_in_file: false` if you provide `user_provided_headers`.
+Also see next paragraph.

 ## CSV Files with Headers